nilinykh/01-par-gen/notes/2020-10-12-reviews-with-comments.md

 > SD: For (1) Emphasise that this is a deliberate extension so that we can study the effects of adding language information.
 However, through this extension we effectively propose a new model.

 > SD: For (2) Perhaps add some references.
 Mitchell, etc. But a performance comparison with concerete systems would be out of the scope of this paper.
+> NI: Not sure which references to add here (if any).
+Is it the ones about visual storytelling?
+We also have a reference to Sanja Fidler's work on paragraph generation from scene graphs using grammars (https://arxiv.org/pdf/1503.00064.pdf), would this count as a knowledge-based approach?
+I think so.

 > SD: For (3) This is probably because of the example.
 We need to add discussion alongside these lines: we do not control redundancy because in a way redundancy reduction is evaluatied through the incroporation of the linguistic information.
 We hope that this will reduce redundancy.
 In a production system additional redundancy control could be incorporated.
 The success of redundancy control by the linguistic module has been evaluated through the AMT evaluation.
 Here you can explain how the features we have tested relate to redundancy.
+> NI: I have added a sentence about decoding strategies and different ways to control for redundancy (n-gram penalty, for example).
+We have tested these ideas, but never put them in the paper.
+'Redundancy' in your sense would mean that linguistic information is supposed to decrease the redundancy.
+We never really tested if it's true or not, but I also made a note about it.

 Detailed Comments